MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsInboundExemptNumberPattern.md

 ### -Description

-Gets or sets the description of the number pattern.
+Sets the description of the number pattern.

 ```yaml
 Type: System.String